docker/docs/_includes/atomist/disclaimer.md

 <!-- This text will be included on the Atomist pages -->

-> Atomist is not yet generally available, and is only available to customers who
+> Atomist is not yet generally available.
+Information on these pages is
-> participate in the early access program.
+> preliminary and subject to change.
 {: .important }